thomasclarke1969/documentation/client/introduction/overview.md

 ## Overview

-The Web API documentation is organized into the following sections:
+The Client API documentation is organized into the following sections:

 1. Introduction: Covers key concepts for all APIs including object models and authentication
 2. REST API: Standard set of REST endpoints for interacting with Messages and Conversations